ZZzzaaKK/BinauralLocalizationCNN/README.md

 ## Usage
 The configuration for the scripts is managed through a YAML file (`config.yml`).
 This file contains various settings and parameters required for the execution of the scripts.
 The `util.py` file provides functions to load and parse this configuration file.

-The main variable that changes between runs is the HRTF that's used.
 In each step, the HRTFs to be used can be specified individually.
 For the first step (generate BRIRs), the HRTFs are specified through their path.
 In subsequent steps, the HRTFs are specified through their label, which is the name of the HRTF file without the extension.